MARKET PULSE-Oracle, Yahoo, Guess, Tilly's, Scholastic, Anacor, Suntech

 March 21 (Reuters) - Some U.S. stocks on the move on Thursday:for the Morning News Call newsletter,)

-Wall Street fell as Oracle dragged technology stocks down sharply, while investors kept an eye on events in Cyprus as it struggled to avoid a banking collapse.
-The Dow Jones industrial average was down 0.59 percent, the Standard & Poor’s 500 Index was down 0.58 percent, and the Nasdaq Composite Index was down 0.82 percent.
+U.S. stocks opened lower on Thursday as Oracle Corp ORCL.O tumbled a day after reporting sales that were below expectations.
+The Dow Jones industrial average was down 0.44 percent, the Standard & Poor’s 500 Index was down 0.50 percent, and the Nasdaq Composite Index was down 0.71 percent.

 ** ORACLE CORP, $32.71, down 9 pct (0943 ET)